Victoria Point (Qld)

 Victoria Point has a typical household mix, with a lower-than-average median household size

-Family households account for 73.4% of all households, consisting of 28.9% couples with children, 33.4% couples without children, and 10.3% single parent families.
+Family households account for 73.4% of all households, including 28.9% couples with children, 33.4% couples without children, and 10.3% single parent families.
 Non-family households make up the remaining 26.6%, with lone person households at 24.6% and group households comprising 2.0%.
 The median household size is 2.5 people, which is smaller than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households